TristanAnglin/tristananglin.github.io/README.md

 I am a Game Developer focused on building the robust systems that power immersive gameplay.
 My expertise lies in creating scalable **UI/UX frameworks**, **Inventory Systems**, and the **Data Architecture** required to keep multiplayer games running smoothly.

-Currently, I'm developing **Blood & Lineage**, where I've focused on bridging complex backend data (like items, stats, and loot) with intuitive, responsive player interfaces in Unreal Engine.
+Currently, I'm developing **Blood & Lineage**, where I bridge complex backend data (like items, stats, and loot) with intuitive, responsive player interfaces in Unreal Engine.
 I enjoy the challenge of taking a complex "big system" and making it feel seamless for the player.

 ---